henichole/eCommerce-Project/starting_with_questions.md

             HAVING
                 AVG(CAST(productQuantity AS numeric)) IS NOT NULL;

---However, since most of the values under prduct quantity, there is no surprise that I got average order number of 1 for every country.
-I need to use total_ordered from sales_report using JOIN:
+--As expected, the average order number was consistently 1 for every country, given the many null values under the "product quantity."
+To obtain a more accurate average order number, I'll need to utilize the "total_ordered" from the "sales_report" by using a JOIN operation.

         WITH deduplicated_all_sessions AS (
             SELECT DISTINCT country, city, productSKU